awaregroup/IIALab/labs/Lab01.md

 ![](./media/1_vs3.png)
 4. Change target system from 'Device' to 'Remote Machine' and enter the IP address of your HummingBoard device.
 This can be found on the camera screen showing your HummingBoard device.
 ![](./media/1_vs2.png)
 5. Run the project back in VisualStudio (by pressing the green arrow beside the Remote Machine) to test it on your HummingBoard.
-If no sensor data is displayed, try changing the USB port the sensor tile is connected through to another port on the HummingBoard.
+If no sensor data is displayed, try changing the USB port the SensorTile is connected through to another port on the HummingBoard.

 **Note:** the first deployment can take a few minutes.
 You will know it has finished as the camera screen of your HummingBoard will show an interesting dashboard.